schreinerman/AmbiqSuite_SeggerIDE/README.md

 B) <AmbiqSuite_Root>\boards\<board>\ to process all examples of a board

-C) Execute AmbiqSuiteSeggerProjectCreator.exe with the example root to create a Segger project just for the example
+C) Execute AmbiqSuiteSeggerProjectCreator.exe within the example root to create a Segger project just for the example

 ## License